oleglnk/tic-tac-toe/README.md

 Congratulations game is ready to start, just run `./TicTacToe` to run it.

 ## Known Issues

 1. This implementaion of minimax algorithm is not fully optimal and there is a small bug.
 Also this bug easy to find in different impementations which are very popular results in google search.
 I don't want to look for a reason (I already hate this code).
 If you tell me the reason I will be grateful to you for this.
-I don't tell where is a bug - try to find it by yourself, if not: just read my article (link in the end).
+I don't tell where is a bug - try to find it by yourself.
 2. Normal AI is very dumb, even more dumber than Easy AI.
 There is an idea how to fix it (thanks to my friend) but as I already said: I already hate this code.
 Your ideas are welcome.
 3. **This is not issue of my project.
 It's a bug of Visual Studio and MSVC compiler.** If you change